caos30/dolibarr_load_main_inc_php/README.md

 ## How to use it

-1. Place the file `load_main.inc.php` in the root of your module.
+1. Place the file `main_module.inc.php` in the root of your module.
 2. In all the PHP files where you're loading `main.inc.php`, replace the typical:
 ```
    // Try main.inc.php using relative path